On the separation of correlation-assisted sum capacities of multiple access channels: Acknowledgements

 \section{Acknowledgements}

 AS would like to thank Stephen Becker for helpful discussions and for suggesting to look into Lipschitz grid search algorithms for nonconvex optimization.
 The authors would like to thank Mohammad Alhejji for helpful discussions and comments on the manuscript.
+This work is partially funded by NSF grants CCF 1652560, PHY 1915407, QuIC-TAQS 2137984, and QuIC-TAQS 2137953.
+Akshay Seshadri acknowledges support from the Professional Research Experience Program (PREP) operated jointly by NIST and the University of Colorado.